January 18, 2021 4 min read

 During crises, adapting every moment of every day becomes almost routine.
 Because your focus has been on gazillions of external pandemic forces — like new safety protocols, creating new revenue streams, and just keeping the business alive — few entrepreneurs appreciate how much personal transformation they just experienced.

-and are key to all leaders’ success.
+Self-awareness and self-care are key to all leaders’ success.
 You can’t succeed in the marketplace if you’re not taking care of yourself and not fully aware of your strengths and weaknesses.
 But let’s put that aside for the moment.

 Your teammates, your suppliers, and your customers are all thrashing about with you in that 2020 dumpster fire.
 They need your empathy, your support, your attention, your compassion, and they’d benefit from your story — hearing about your vulnerability, your challenges, your lessons learned, what you went through with them.